adamloving/coffeescript-sourcemap/README.md

 However, you need to generate **sourcemaps** to be able to map lines in the compiled Javascript to the original CoffeeScript lines.

+Looks like [node-source-map-support](https://github.com/evanw/node-source-map-support) is the solution to #3.

 ## Things I tried

 ### 1. Precompile CoffeeScript to js with maps